 Protect your people and your business.
 Knowing how to keep your warehouse floor clean and keep your facility running smoothly all season long improves productivity and safety in your business.

 Warehouses and distribution/fulfillment centers are simple spaces but they cover a lot of square footage.
 Keeping them clean, however, is surprising complicated for a variety of reasons.

-- They’re Big: Warehouses and distribution centers are big and getting bigger.
-Once they averaged less than 10,000 square feet, now 27% of facilities are between 25,000 and 50,000 square feet and 37% are even bigger at 100,000 square feet.
+Warehouses and distribution centers are big and getting bigger.
+Once they averaged less than 10,000 square feet, now 27% of facilities are between 25,000 and 50,000 square feet and 37% are even bigger at 100,000 square feet, according to government data.
 And that’s just for starters.
 Fulfillment centers are swelling to colossal size, like Amazon’s Baltimore facility, which clocks in at one million square feet.
 Their New Jersey center is 1.2 million.

 Robust Materials Work to Your Advantage

 The good news is keeping your warehouse floor clean can be easy.
 Chosen for durability, warehouse floors are usually made of polished or coated concrete.
 Keep in mind that some specialized spaces may have epoxy or anti-static floors.
 Either way both are robust and relatively easy to maintain by design.

 Dry particulate soils present the biggest warehouse cleaning challenge.
 They account for about 80% of soils infiltrating the environment, according to Richard Bodo, director of training for Karcher North America.
 Removing them from large, hard surface floors should be easy, as long as staff use the correct tools.

 The best way to maintain a warehouse floor is to set expectations and assign staff to the task.
 Create a maintenance schedule and instill a culture of clean in your employees.
 Let them know that cleaning is an important and valuable part of their job and instruct them to clean as they go.